Cybersecurity vs Information Security: What’s the Difference?

 Information Security (InfoSec)

-Information security is the protection of information against unauthorized access, use, disclosure, disruption, modification, or destruction—regardless of whether that information is digital, printed, spoken, or stored physically.
+Information security is the protection of information against unauthorized access, use, disclosure, disruption, modification, or destruction — regardless of format.

 Cybersecurity

-Cybersecurity is the protection of digital systems, networks, devices, and services from unauthorized access, misuse, disruption, and digital attack.
+Cybersecurity is the protection of digital systems, networks, devices, and services from unauthorized access, misuse, disruption, or digital attack.

 Where they overlap

-In modern organizations, most information lives in digital systems, so “protecting information” and “protecting technology” often refers to the same activities:
+Because most information now lives in digital systems, protecting information and protecting technology often refer to the same activities:

 Key differences in scope

-Information security includes protection of information that is not strictly “cyber.”
-Examples include paper records, printed contracts, verbal disclosures, and physical storage of sensitive material.
+InfoSec includes protection of information that is not strictly “cyber.”
+Examples include paper records, printed contracts, verbal disclosures, and physical storage.

 Cybersecurity is more technology-centered

-In short: if you want to emphasize the protection of “information in any form,” InfoSec is precise.
-If you want to emphasize digital threats and protection of systems and networks, cybersecurity is precise.
+In short: if you want to emphasize “information in any form,” information security is precise.
+If you want to emphasize digital threats and systems, cybersecurity is precise.

 Examples: which term fits?